jldbc/pybaseball/README.md

 # Complete Documentation

 So far this has provided a basic overview of what this package can do and how you can use it.
-For full documentation on available functions and their arguments, see the [docs](https://github.com/schorrm/pybaseball/tree/master/docs) folder.
+For full documentation on available functions and their arguments, see the [docs](https://github.com/jldbc/pybaseball/tree/master/docs) folder.

 # So what can I do with this?

 Need some inspiration?
-See some examples of classic baseball studies replicated using this package [here](https://github.com/schorrm/pybaseball/tree/master/EXAMPLES).
+See some examples of classic baseball studies replicated using this package [here](https://github.com/jldbc/pybaseball/tree/master/EXAMPLES).

 ------

 ## Credit

-This package was developed by James LeDoux and forked from his original repo.
+This package was developed by James LeDoux and is maintained by [Moshe Schorr](https://github.com/schorrm).

 This pacakge was inspired by Bill Petti's excellent R package [baseballr](https://github.com/billpetti/baseballr), which at the time of this package's development had no Python equivalent.
 Our hope is to fill that void with this package.